 Edward II, son of the fearsome “Hammer of the Scots,” was a frivolous and self-serving king.
 Winston Churchill calls his kingship a “melancholy appendix to his father’s” reign (132).
-Like his father, Edward II was tall in stature, but unlike his father, Edward II was more interested in artistic pursuits and hobbies like music, rowing, poetry, and swimming, rather than hunting, war, and even the serious governance of his kingdom.
+Like his father, Edward II was tall in stature, but unlike his father, Edward II was more interested in artistic pursuits and hobbies like music, rowing, poetry, and swimming, rather than hunting, war, or even the serious governance of his kingdom.
 Edward II was the fourth son of Edward I and Eleanor, the only son to survive into adulthood.
-Edward I had blamed his weak son’s disposition on a close friendship (and possible romance) a Gascon knight named Piers Gaveston (Gascony was the embattled region of France disputed during Edward I’s reign).
+Edward I had blamed his weak son’s disposition on a close friendship (and possible romance) with a Gascon knight named Piers Gaveston (Gascony was the embattled region of France disputed during Edward I’s reign).
 When Edward II begged his father for an earldom for Gaveston, Edward I famously responded in disgust by banishing Gaveston into exile.
 However, upon assuming the Crown, Edward II quickly re-instated Gaveston as earl of Cornwall.

 In addition to his failures abroad, particularly in Scotland and France, the king also faced domestic turmoil.
 Edward II always had a rocky relationship with the barons.
-They had previously mistrusted his father, but they greatly resented Edward II’s appointment of his friend and possible lover, Piers Gaveston, to his earldom.
-In addition Queen Isabella resented Gaveston’s privileged relationship with the king (at their wedding ceremony Edward demanded to be seated beside Gaveston rather than beside his bride).
+They had previously mistrusted his father, but they greatly resented Edward II’s appointment of his friend and possible lover, Piers Gaveston, to an earldom.
+In addition, Queen Isabella resented Gaveston’s privileged relationship with the king (at their wedding ceremony Edward demanded to be seated beside Gaveston rather than beside his own bride).
 At any rate, in an effort to oversee their interests, the barons established a “Lords Ordainers” committee as part of the new Parliament.
 They forced Gaveston into exile again, causing a split faction among the barons.
 During the course of the fight, Edward abandoned his pregnant wife, Queen Isabella, for a disastrous battle which forced him to retreat again and leave Gaveston at Scarborough Castle where he was captured and promptly executed in 1312.

 The barons drew up new ordinances which restricted the king’s ability to travel and wage war, among many other things.
-In 1322, a faction of the barons revolted but it quickly ended, but it was revived again when Edward’s Queen Isabella visited France on a supposedly diplomatic mission and took as her lover, Roger Mortimer, one of Edward’s baronial opponents in the civil war.
+In 1322, a faction of the barons revolted but it quickly ended, and it was revived again when Edward’s Queen Isabella visited France on a supposedly diplomatic mission and she took as her lover, Roger Mortimer, one of Edward’s baronial opponents in the civil war.
 Mortimer had been captured by Edward II in the conflict but he escaped and fled to France.
 Together Mortimer and Isabella returned and invaded England in 1326 where they swiftly toppled Edward’s administration.
 Edward II was captured while the “Despensers” were all hanged (the loyalists to the king were so-named “Despensers” in honor of Hugh Despenser, a prominent baron at the court of King Edward II).
 Edward was taken prisoner, his fate was to be decided by Parliament: his son Edward III, would be crowned king.

 In the end, Edward II became the victim of regicide.
 He was murdered while imprisoned at Berkeley Castle in 1327.
 Rumors abound as to the manner of his death, most of them perpetuated by chroniclers such as Ranulf Higden.
 As the story goes, boiling hot irons were shoved through his rear end, burning his insides while leaving his body without a blemish.
 Edward’s horrifying screams could be heard echoing outside the castle walls while he died in great agony.
 It was a reciprocal punishment for his perceived homosexuality (most notably with Piers Gaveston, but perhaps also with Hugh Despenser).
 Another theory is that Edward was pressed by weights and suffocated to death.
 Regardless, the new regime under Isabella and Mortimer likely made the order for the king’s murder.
-Queen Isabella then ruled as Regent of England, since her young son Edward was only 14 years old at the time of his father’s death.
+Queen Isabella then ruled as Regent of England, since her young son, Edward, was only 14 years old at the time of his father’s death.

 For this reading I used Winston Churchill’s essential History of English Speaking Peoples, David Starkey’s Crown and Country, the writings of Ranulf Higden, Christopher Marlowe’s Edward II (1592).